Arin17/project-one/TESTING.md

 ## Browser Compatibility

-Wawas Woods site was tested on the following browsers with no visible issues for the user.
+Dublin Minds site was tested on the following browsers with no visible issues for the user.
 Google Chrome, Microsoft Edge, Safari and Mozilla Firefox.
 Appearance, functionality and responsiveness were consistent throughout for a range of device sizes and browsers.

 ## Known Bugs